What are Strike Options?

 When you have an open position and there are no price quotes available for you to close your position, a Liquidity Alert will be shown on the Position Details screen.
 If there are less than 30 seconds to contract expiry, you will see the Low Liquidity Zone alert.

-No price quotes available to close a position when the position has >30 seconds to expiry
+No price quotes available to close a position when the position has >30 seconds to expiry | No price quotes available to close a position when the position has <30 seconds to expiry |

 Liquidity Alert:

-Low Liquidity Zone Alert:
+| Low Liquidity Zone Alert:

-However, if the Token Market Price is above the Strike Price for a long crypto Strike Options position, your contract is likely in-the-money.
+However, if the Token Indicative Price is above the Strike Price for a long crypto Strike Options position, your contract is likely in-the-money.
 There is a probability your payout will be $10 (excluding fees).

 Getting Started with Strike Options Trading